linuxelitebr/openshift-balance-slb/agent-based/KCS-OVS-BALANCE-SLB-AGENT-BASED.md

 oc apply -f master-balance-slb-machineconfig.yaml
 ```

-* See Option A, Step 2 for generating MachineConfig for masters.
+* See "Option A", "Step 2" for generating MachineConfig for masters.

 ##### Step 3: Unpause when ready